Calaelen/wordpress-bf3info-plugin/readme.txt

 Images by bf3stats.com and Dice/EA.

 = Licence =
-GPLv3, for more infos read the license.txt
+GPLv2 or later, please read the license.txt for more informations.